 Location: The Gambia, West Africa

 I have lived in four countries in four weeks and traversed four different continents if you count a layover in Brussels.
 Yesterday I celebrated my one year in-service.
 That’s one year since I officially swore in as a Peace Corps Volunteer.
-And I live in The Gambia.
-Who’d have thunk it?

 So much to post, such a long hot walk to the internet.
 I know many of you are very anxious and excited to hear about my new life as an African-American!